gameinbucket/scroll-and-sigil/README.md

 # scroll and sigil

-## todo
+## Timeline

-[] production should cache files on server
+* Production should cache files on server
-[] allow config files for creating things/scenery/items/missiles (instead of hard coded) [] server should perform analysis of map to determine what blocks are visible from a given block, and cull network traffic per person the same logic should be applicable for view culling for client rendering cast rays from edges of cube/blocks and determine if "solid" block prevents view [] camera will zoom to avoid clipping terrain
+* Allow config files for creating things/scenery/items/missiles (instead of hard coded)
+* Server should perform analysis of map to determine what blocks are visible from a given block, and cull network traffic per person the same logic should be applicable for view culling for client rendering cast rays from edges of cube/blocks and determine if "solid" block prevents view
+* Camera will zoom to avoid clipping terrain
-[] client side movement prediction/reckoning
+* Client side movement prediction/reckoning
-[] chatbox for people to talk
+* Chatbox for people to talk
-[] motion blur shader
+* Motion blur shader
-[] anti aliasing shader
+* Anti aliasing shader
-[] ambient occlusion shader
+* Ambient occlusion shader
-[] depth of field shader
+* Depth of field shader